SLaDe: A Portable Small Language Model Decompiler for Optimized Assembly: Training

 where MHA is the multi-head attention layer, LN is layer-normalization \cite{ba2016layer}, and FFN is a feed-forward network.
-Crucially, the layers in each block sum its outputs to the outputs from the previous layers.
-This kind of connection is known as residual connection and it is known to ease learning and enable the training of deeper models \cite{DBLP:journals/corr/HeZRS15}.
+Crucially, the layers in each block sum its outputs to the outputs from the previous layers ($h_{m-1}$).
+This kind of connection is known as residual connection and it eases learning, enabling the training of deeper models \cite{DBLP:journals/corr/HeZRS15}.
 Regarding the MHA, it is defined as follows: